-This summarizes the necessary ingredients.
-Consider a positive braid word $\beta$, with length $r=\ell(\beta)$ and let us apply this construction to our braid varieties $X_0(\beta)$, as follows.
-The first key fact is that the maps $B_i(z):\C\to G$ given by the braid matrices are $\Omega$-trivial with vanishing primitive 2-form $\omega=0$.
-Hence, the map $B_{\beta}:\C^{r}\to G$ is also $\Omega$-trivial with primitive being the 2-form
+Having summarized the necessary ingredients, let us apply this construction to braid varieties as follows.
+We can regard the braid matrices $B_i(z)$ as functions $B_i:\C\to G$ where $z$ is the coordinate on $\C$.
+The first key fact is that the maps $B_i:\C\to G$ given by the braid matrices are $\Omega$-trivial, since $B_i^*(\Omega)$ is a 3-form on $\C$ which must vanish.